About

 Claudia’s passion for impact measurement stems from experiencing its transformative potential in helping grass root organisations articulate their story and shape their future.
 She brings this firsthand experience to her work, ensuring organisations feel supported throughout the impact measurement process.

-With a PhD in impact measurement for non-profit organisations and having led a sector-wide SROI for the food rescue sector in Aotearoa, Grace brings a wealth of academic knowledge and SROI expertise to the team.
-Her passion for social equality and just social systems, coupled with a strong value for collaboration, makes her a dedicated team player aligned with the vision of Hands for Impact.
+With a PhD in impact measurement for non-profit organisations having led a sector-wide SROI for the food rescue sector in Aotearoa, Grace has a wealth of academic knowledge and SROI expertise.
+Grace also has a passion for social equality and just social systems, coupled with a strong value for collaboration.

-In her role, Grace leads the academic design and execution of SROI studies, guides associates on methodology, analysis and reporting, and oversees the dissemination of findings to build sector capacity.
+In her role, Grace led the academic design and execution of two SROI youth organisation studies, guiding associates on methodology, analysis and reporting including contributing to the dissemination of findings to build sector capacity.